Government of Canada / Gouvernement du Canada

 Marginal note:Irradiated edible cannabis

-The holder of a licence for research that administers or distributes irradiated edible cannabis to human participants in the conduct of non-therapeutic research on cannabis must ensure that the requirements set out in subsection 42(1) have been met in addition to the conditions set out in paragraph 28.1(4)(d).
+The holder of a licence for research that administers or distributes irradiated edible cannabis to human participants in the conduct of non-therapeutic research on cannabis must ensure that the requirement set out in subsection 42(1) has been met in addition to the conditions set out in paragraph 28.1(4)(d).

 Marginal note:Return of cannabis